Karel Čurda: Alternative theory

 Modern Czech historian Jiří Plachý gave a different account of his personality and motives.
 According to research, Čurda stayed with his family in South Bohemia in the immediate aftermath of the assassination.
 That put him under huge pressure as he knew the Nazis could wipe out his whole family or village, just as they had wiped out Lidice and Ležáky.
 It is posited that this was the key factor in his actions.

-Čurda in film and fiction
+Fictional depictions

 In the film Operation Daybreak (1975), Čurda is portrayed by Martin Shaw.
 In Anthropoid (2016), he was portrayed by Jiří Šimek.
 In The Man with the Iron Heart (2017), he was portrayed by Adam Nagaitis.